 Areas of Emphasis

 Honors students in Tracks I and II have the option of fulfilling the Honors seminar requirement through an Area of Emphasis.
 Students begin the course sequence in the fall semester of the sophomore year.
-There are currently four areas offered:
+There are currently five areas offered:

 - Global Studies

 Why select an Area of Emphasis?